fderepas/unix_memo/debug_probe.md

 ![Connection the probe on UART GPIO pins](https://github.com/fderepas/unix_memo/blob/main/img/rpi_gpio.png)

-The 3-pin debug cable to 0.1 jumper (female) connects the probe to te GPIO.
+The 3-pin debug cable to 0.1 jumper (female) connects the probe to the GPIO.
 The black cable, ground is connected to pin #6.
 Yellow cable (RX/SD) is connected to  pin #8 labelled GPIO 14.
 Orange cable(TX/SC) is connected to pin #10 labelled GPIO 15.

 On the Raspberry Pi UART is not enabled by default.
 Make sure that in the file ```/boot/firmware/config.txt``` there is:
 ```